wardrobecms/wardrobe-archived/CONTRIBUTING.md

 # Contribution Guidelines

+Wardrobe/Wardrobe is a skeleton default setup for WardrobeCMS.
+This repository is minimal.

-Please submit all issues and pull requests to the [laravel/framework](http://github.com/laravel/framework) repository!
+Please submit all issues and pull requests to the [wardrobe/core](http://github.com/wardrobe/core) repository!

+* If your issue deals directly with wardrobe/wardrobe and its compatibility with the latest stable version of wardrobe/core, post your issues here.